30 for mortality

 Patients who developed cancer in both groups had much higher rates of smoking.
 There were no significant differences in the 2 groups in terms of tobacco use, medications used (including anti-lipids), exercise, weight, blood pressure, and psychosocial factors that were addressed in a separate paper.2 The only significant difference found between the control and experimental groups was in nutrient intake.
 Interestingly, there was no significant difference between the groups in terms of serum cholesterol, triglycerides, or HDL at the end of the study.

-Caveats: It is not certain to what degree each diet was followed in each group, though surveys and serum samples of the experimental group point to strong Mediterranean diet adherence.
+It is not certain to what degree each diet was followed in each group, though surveys and serum samples of the experimental group point to strong Mediterranean diet adherence.
 The authors specifically tried to evaluate for a placebo effect from the diet counseling via surveys and concluded there was none.
 The fact that the patients were 90% male makes it harder to draw conclusions about the possible impact of diet in women.

 The magnitude of this study’s results is astonishing.
 To compare saving a life post-heart attack with this diet (NNT= 30) and with statins (NNT=83) suggests that diet is nearly three times more powerful as a life-saving tool.
 A few factors make this particularly remarkable.
 Cancers were also reduced, while some authors have raised concerns about statins increasing cancer risk (without supporting evidence in the industry-sponsored trials to date).
 Imagine that the control group had been following a typical dietary pattern rather than the AHA recommended diet; the size of the effect could be even greater.
 Finally, the study suggests that cholesterol, which was not reduced by the Mediterranean diet, may not be as important a dietary consideration for heart disease prevention as currently thought and practiced.